 When Should I Get Comprehensive Car Insurance?

-If you are on the fence about purchasing comprehensive coverage, it’s important to consider the current condition of your vehicle, and your plans to cover repairs to your vehicle.
+If you are on the fence about purchasing comprehensive car insurance, consider the current condition of your vehicle and any future repair plans.
 As you make decisions on what to add to your overall vehicle insurance coverage, consider the following situations:

-- Am I financing my vehicle?
-If you are planning to take out a loan to pay off your car, your lienholder will require you to hold comprehensive coverage on your vehicle.
+• Am I financing my vehicle?
+If you are planning to take out a loan to pay off your car, your lienholder will require you to carry comprehensive car insurance on your vehicle.
 There’s no way around it – if a financial institution holds your title, you will need to have comprehensive car insurance.

-- How new is my vehicle?
+• How new is my vehicle?
 Even though you may not be financing your vehicle, it’s still important to consider age as part of your decision to purchase comprehensive coverage.
-If you have a newer car and are planning on driving it down the road for a long time, adding comprehensive auto insurance could help you keep your car in good physical condition, no matter what happens.
-On the other side, if your car is older, no longer holds its value, or you are considering replacing it soon, you may be able to save money by dropping it from your insurance plan.
+If you have a newer car and are planning on driving it for a long time, adding comprehensive auto insurance could help you keep your car in good physical condition, no matter what happens.
+On the other side, if your car is older, depreciated, or you are considering replacing it soon, you may be able to save money by dropping comprehensive coverage from your insurance plan.

-- What kind of vehicle do I own?
-Depending on what kind of vehicle you drive daily, you could be in need of comprehensive coverage without even knowing it.
-According to the Insurance Institute for Highway Safety, luxury cars, and luxury SUVs often have the highest number of claims for theft, glass damage, and other incidents.
+• What kind of vehicle do I own?
+Depending on what kind of vehicle you drive daily, you may need comprehensive coverage without even knowing it.
+Luxury cars and luxury SUVs often have the highest number of claims for theft, glass damage, and other incidents.
 If you own a vehicle that is targeted more frequently than others, you might benefit in the long run with the right comprehensive auto insurance plan.

-- Is my car parked inside a garage or outside?
-The good news is if you park your car in a garage every night, you have an additional layer of protection against the unexpected.
+• Is my car parked inside a garage or outside?
+If you park your car in a garage every night, you have an additional layer of protection against the unexpected.
 Conversely, if you park your car outside every night, you have an additional risk of damage from animals, or even worse, break-ins from thieves.
-Even if you think it could never happen, comprehensive coverage could help you pay for both broken windows from a break-in, it may also help you pay for anything else taken in the burglary.
+Even if you think it could never happen, comprehensive coverage could help you pay for broken windows and anything taken during a break-in.

-- Do I live in a place with seasonal weather concerns?
-Without warning, natural disasters like earthquakes, tornadoes, and hurricanes can tear through your region, leaving a path of destruction in its wake.
+• Do I live in a place with seasonal weather concerns?
+Without warning, natural disasters like earthquakes, tornadoes, and hurricanes can tear through your region, leaving a path of destruction in their wake.
 Even if the disaster causes something to hit your car, collision insurance may not help you put the pieces back together.
-If you live in an area that stands a reasonable risk of damages, like seasonal hurricanes, comprehensive coverage could prove to be a good value when it comes time to make repairs.
+If you live in an area that has a reasonable risk of damages, like seasonal hurricanes, comprehensive coverage could prove to be a good value when it comes time to make repairs.

 Get the Best Comprehensive Car Insurance from The General®